African humid period: Present-day situation

 Presently, the African Monsoon still influences the climate between 5° south and 25° north latitude; the latitudes around 10° north receive the bulk of their precipitation from the monsoon (Note: The main area of monsoon rains does not coincide with the ITCZ.) during summer, with smaller amounts of rainfall occurring farther north.
-Thus farther north deserts can be found while the moister areas are vegetated.
+Thus, farther north deserts can be found while the moister areas are vegetated.
 In the Central Sahara, annual precipitation reaches no more than 50–100 mm/year.
-Even farther north, the margin of the desert coincides with the area where the westerlies bring precipitation; they also influence southernmost Africa.
+Even farther north, the desert's margin coincides with the area where the westerlies bring precipitation; they also influence southernmost Africa.
 Subsidence of air over parts of Northern Africa is responsible for the existence of deserts, which is further increased by the radiative cooling over the desert.
 Climate variability exists to this day, with the Sahel suffering from droughts in the 1970s and 1980s when precipitation decreased by 30% and the flow of the Niger River and Senegal River even more, followed by an increase of precipitation.
 The droughts are one of the most significant climate anomalies of the 20th century.
-Sea surface temperatures and feedbacks from land surface conditions modulate the strength of the monsoon and the droughts may have been triggered by sea surface temperature changes forced by anthropogenic aerosols.
+Sea surface temperatures and feedbacks from land surface conditions modulate the strength of the monsoon, and the droughts may have been triggered by sea surface temperature changes forced by anthropogenic aerosols.
 A large increase in dust fluxes after 1800 AD has been explained with changed agricultural practices.

 In East Africa the monsoon leads to two rain seasons in the equatorial area, the so-called "long rains" in March–May and the "short rains" in October–November when the ITCZ moves northward and southward over the region, respectively; in addition to the Indian Ocean-sourced precipitation there is also Atlantic (Note: The Atlantic Ocean is also the source of monsoon rainfall for the Sahel.)- and Congo-sourced precipitation west of the Congo Air Boundary.
-In Arabia, the monsoon does not penetrate far from the Arabian Sea and some areas are under the influence of winter precipitation brought by cyclones from the Mediterranean Sea.
-East Africa is also under the influence of monsoon circulations.
-South Africa has both monsoonal climates, winter precipitation climates and climates without clear precipitation seasonality.
+In Arabia, the monsoon does not penetrate far from the Arabian Sea; some areas are under the influence of winter precipitation brought by cyclones from the Mediterranean Sea.
+East Africa is also influenced by monsoon circulations.
+South Africa has monsoonal, winter-precipitation, and nonseasonal precipitation climates.